 With their proprietary composite panel and extruded aluminum construction, Overland Explorer Vehicles (OEV) aims to advance the truck camper art.
-Introducing OEV and their Camp-M and Camp-X campers.
+Introducing OEV and their Camp-M and Back Country (previously the Camp-X) campers.

 It’s becoming increasingly evident that the future of truck camper design could be defined by composite panel construction.
 This doesn’t mean that the days of traditional frame-lamination and clamshell-fiberglass truck campers are numbered, but rapid advancements in composite panel construction can no longer be ignored.

 Perhaps this was the epiphany that Overland Explorer Vehicle’s President, Mark Cymbaluk, and Managing Partner, Arnold Baker, had roughly seven years ago.
 Based in Red Deer, Alberta, they were outfitting commercial trucks and vans with custom-mounted bodies for the then-booming oil and gas industry, mining industry and fire and rescue services.
 Then, Alberta’s oil and gas boom went bust.
 In their search for a new niche, Mark and Arnold make a daring pivot toward a growing marketplace and a mutual passion; overland recreational vehicles.

 In their quest to push the state-of-the-art, Mark and Arnold met with European overland vehicle builders, surveyed composite panel manufacturers, and pulled extensively from their own commercial project experience.
 Their commercial projects had demanded extensive engineering to meet strict strength and weight requirements.
 This demand led them to increasingly efficient uses of aluminum and composite panels.
 With their aluminum and composite panel backgrounds, they partnered with choice manufacturers to develop proprietary composite panels and aluminum extrusions.
 These materials are now the foundation of OEV and its products.

 With a growing team of 26, a 39,000 square-foot factory, production delivering 10 to 12 campers per month, and 7 established dealers in the United States, Overland Explorers Vehicles is a dedicated truck camper manufacturer on the move.
 To get the full story on Overland Explorer Vehicles (OEV) and their Camp-M and Camp-X pop-up truck camper models, we contacted Mark Cymbaluk, President, and Arnold Baker, Managing Partner, for an exclusive interview.

 2021 OEV Camp-M Specifications: